Byron/gitoxide/README.md

 ### Guidelines

+* **async**
+  * **library client-side**
+    * Don't use it client side, as operations there are usually bound by the CPU and ultra-fast access to memory mapped files.
+      It's no problem to saturate either CPU or the IO system.
+  * **User Interfaces**
+    * User interfaces can greatly benefit from using async as it's much easier to maintain a responsive UI thread that way thanks to the wonderful future combinators.
+    * `blocking` can be used to make `Read` and `Iterator` async, or move any operation onto a thread which blends it into the async world.
+       * Most operations are fast and 'interrupting' them is as easy as ignoring their result by cancelling their task.
+       * Long-running operations can be roughly interacted with using `git_features::interruptible::interrupt()` function, and after a moment of waiting the flag can be unset with the `…::uninterrupt()` function to allow new long-running operations to work.
+         Every long running operation supports this.
+  * **server-side**
+    * Building a pack is CPU and at some point, IO bound, and it makes no sense to use async to handle more connections - git needs a lot of resources and threads will do just fine.

+* **interruption of long-running operations**
+  * Use `git-features::interruptible::*` for building support for interruptions of long-running operations only.
+    * It's up to the author to decide how to best integrate it, generally we use a poll-based mechanism to check whether an interrupt flag is set.
+    * **this is a must if…**
+      * …temporary resources like files might otherwise be leaked
+    * **this is optional but desirable if…**
+      * …there is no leakage otherwise to support user interfaces.
+They background long-running operations and need them to be cancellable.

 * **prepare for SHA256 support by using `owned::Id` and `borrowed::Id`**
   * eventually there will be the need to support both Sha1 and Sha256.
 We anticipate it by using the `Id` type instead of slices or arrays of 20 bytes.
 This way, eventually we can support multiple hash digest sizes.